Kintex98/Terraform-AWS-Architecture/README.md

 ## **Introduction**
 The goal of this repository is to provide solutions for key AWS automation needs and/or Terraform dynamic coding challenges.
 I will try to keep the cost, dependencies, deployed resources, and maintenance succinct in that general order of importance.
 I may discuss ways in which you can further expand on the automation and I may also provide those solutions if asked.

+## **aws-codedeploy-zips**

+Used to dynamically define and generate codedeploy zip files en masse.
+For every directory under [aws-codedeploy-zips/codedeploy]([aws-codedeploy-zips/codedeploy](https://github.com/Kintex98/terraform-aws-automation-solutions/tree/main/aws-codedeploy-zips/codedeploy)), we will generate a zip file whose contents are all the files under that directory with its terraform variable calls filled out.

+**Depends On**
+- S3 Bucket - Any bucket will do.
+Needed to store the codedeploy zip files

 ## **aws-stig-hardened-amis**

 Used to dynamically deploy "n" amis where "n" = # of objects defined in var.ami_specs

 **Depends On**
 - VPC            - Default VPC should exist, though not recommended
 - Security Group - Default SG should exist, though not recommended

 **Deploys**